Azure/azure-functions-on-container-apps/README.md

 In this example, replace **MyContainerappEnvironment** with the Azure container apps environment name.
 Also, replace <STORAGE_NAME> with the name of the account you used in the previous step, <APP_NAME> with a globally unique name appropriate to you, and <DOCKER_ID> or <login-server> with your Docker Hub ID or ACR , <user_name> with the username to log in to container registry(mostly applicable for ACR) and <user_password> with the password to log in to container registry.
 If stored as a secret, value must start with 'secretref:' followed by the secret name (mostly applicable for ACR).

-The *deployment-container-image-name* parameter specifies the image to use for the function app.
+The *--image* parameter specifies the image to use for the function app.
 You can use the [az functionapp config container show](https://learn.microsoft.com/en-us/cli/azure/functionapp/config/container#az-functionapp-config-container-show) command to view information about the image used for deployment.
 You can also use the [az functionapp config container set](https://learn.microsoft.com/en-us/cli/azure/functionapp/config/container#az-functionapp-config-container-set) command to deploy from a different image.

 When you first create the function app, it pulls the initial image from your Docker Hub.
 You can also [Enable continuous deployment to Azure](https://learn.microsoft.com/en-us/azure/azure-functions/functions-create-function-linux-custom-image#enable-continuous-deployment-to-azure) from Docker Hub.